PhD in Business Administration: Accounting Emphasis

 In addition to the minimum requirements stipulated by UIC’s Graduate College; applicants must meet the following program requirements:

-Baccalaureate Field: An undergraduate degree in accounting is not required but is strongly recommended.
-Prior academic work that includes basic calculus and statistics will be an added advantage.
+Baccalaureate Field: Prior academic work that includes basic calculus and statistics is encouraged.

 Grade Point Average: At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate/ graduate study.